What It's Like to Do Drugs in Your 40s

 My job has some aspects that don’t require my full attention, so I’ll sometime smoke a joint when I’m waiting for something to be finished or doing some basic research.

 I tried cocaine for the first time in my late 20s, and the possibilities of the drug intrigued me.
 But coke is way too expensive for me.
-When I was younger, you’d only take coke when there was a very special party, but now it seems like a daily ritual for a lot of people—something you take naturally if you go out drinking.
-Ten years ago, someone offering you a line would be like them giving you a fancy birthday present—these days in the bars I visit, everybody goes to the bathroom together for a bump.
+When I was younger, you’d only take coke when there was a very special party, but now it seems like a daily ritual for a lot of people – something you take naturally if you go out drinking.
+Ten years ago, someone offering you a line would be like them giving you a fancy birthday present – these days in the bars I visit, everybody goes to the loo together for a bump.
 I guess it’s a drug I could easily get used to if I had enough money, so it’s a good thing that at 40, I’m still kinda broke.”

 Dejan, 50

-“Over the years, I’ve sporadically taken cocaine and amphetamines—always recreationally, at parties and clubs.
-I quit doing that once I realized that nothing good ever happened to me while under the influence.
+“Over the years, I’ve sporadically taken cocaine and amphetamines – always recreationally, at parties and clubs.
+I quit doing that once I realised that nothing good ever happened to me while under the influence.
 It’s a fake, purposeless euphoria.
 Once you consume some, you just want more and doing more drugs becomes the purpose of doing drugs.
-The problem for me is not the comedown the next day—it’s my bad conscience for having spent so much money on such a poor experience.
+The problem for me is not the comedown the next day – it’s my bad conscience for having spent so much money on such a poor experience.

-But if I was given the option to go back in time and erase my experiences of experimenting with drugs, I’d probably wouldn’t.
+But if I was given the option to go back in time and erase my experiences of experimenting with drugs, I’d probably still do it.
 I’m just very curious.
 I’d do less drugs though, and less often.
 I’d start later in life and stop sooner.

 I have been very open about my drug use with my children.
 My advice was that it’s never too late to try.
 But whatever you do, you have to do it sensibly and with moderation.
 If you don’t, your life becomes vulgar.”